aegif/CmisSync/CmisSync/Mac/README.md

 $ make
 ```

+Even if the last `make` step fails, Monodevelop (or Xamarin Studio) might be able to compile it better.

 Now that you have compiled the libraries, open `CmisSync/Mac/CmisSync.sln` in
-MonoDevelop and start the build (Build > Build All).
+MonoDevelop (or Xamarin Studio) and start the build (Build > Build All).